Charles Gairdner: Governor of Western Australia and Tasmania

 Gairdner's distinguished military career was rewarded in 1951 when he was appointed Governor of Western Australia.
 He was governor during a number of royal visits to Perth – the earliest being that of Queen Elizabeth II in 1954.
 His long residency in Western Australia was during a time when Perth and Western Australia were undergoing significant post-war change.
 He was very popular with the Western Australian public.

 Gairdner's tenure was relatively free of political or constitutional crisis.
-When Labor's loss of the October 1955 Bunbury by-election resulted in the Albert Hawke government's losing its parliamentary majority, the possibility was raised that the governor might have to exercise his reserve powers.
+When Labor's loss of the October 1955 Bunbury by-election resulted in the Albert Hawke government losing its parliamentary majority, the possibility was raised that the governor might have to exercise his reserve powers.
 However the parliament remained in recess until Labor won the ensuing 1956 general election.
 The Perth Chest Hospital was renamed Sir Charles Gairdner Hospital in his honour in May 1963.
 Gairdner stepped down from his post on 26 June 1963.
 He lobbied for the position of Governor of Tasmania and on 23 September 1963 was appointed for five years.

 In February 1969 the Gairdners returned to Perth and settled at Peppermint Grove.
 Survived by his wife, Gairdner died on 22 February 1983 at Nedlands and was cremated after a state funeral.

 Gairdner was a freemason.
 During his terms as both Governor of Western Australia and Governor of Tasmania, he was also Grand Master of the respective Grand Lodges.